Relintai/pandemonium_engine_docs/about/list_of_features.rst

    - Text-based formats are human-readable and more friendly to version control.
    - Binary formats are faster to save/load for large scenes/resources.

-- Read and write text or binary files using `class_File`.
+- Read and write text or binary files using `File`.

    - Can optionally be compressed or encrypted.

-- Read and write `class_JSON` files.
+- Read and write `JSON` files.
-- Read and write INI-style configuration files using `class_ConfigFile`.
+- Read and write INI-style configuration files using `ConfigFile`.

    - Can (de)serialize any Godot datatype, including Vector2/3, Color, ...

-- Read XML files using `class_XMLParser`.
+- Read XML files using `XMLParser`.
 - Pack game data into a PCK file (custom format optimized for fast seeking), into a ZIP archive, or directly into the executable for single-file distribution.
 - `Export additional PCK files<doc_exporting_pcks>` that can be read